Knowledge Transfer Partnerships

 How is the partnership managed?

 To ensure that the knowledge is transferred, objectives delivered, and benefits maximised for each party, the KTP is monitored by a Local Management Committee (LMC).
-The LMC is made up of all the key project members; senior business representative, business and academic supervisors and the KTP Adviser.
-Although not a formal member of the LMC, the Associate attends and reports on project progress.
-The LMC meets quarterly throughout the KTP and many of the key decisions on the project are made at the LMC meetings.
+The LMC is made up of all the key project members; senior business representative, business and academic supervisors and the Knowledge Transfer Adviser.
+The Associate attends and reports on project progress.
+The LMC meets every four months throughout the KTP and many of the key decisions on the project are made at the LMC meetings.

 In addition to the LMC meetings, monthly three-way project meetings are held between the Associate, business, and academic supervisors, to review progress against planned objectives and agree short-term targets.